centreon/centreon-collect/tests/README.md

 - [x] **BESEV2**: Engine is configured with some severities.
 When broker receives them, it stores them in the centreon_storage.severities table.
 Engine is started before.
 - [x] **BETUHSEV1**: Hosts have severities provided by templates.
 - [x] **BETUSEV1**: Services have severities provided by templates.
 - [x] **BEUHSEV1**: Four hosts have a severity added.
 Then we remove the severity from host 1.
-Then we change severity 10 to severity8 for host 3.
+Then we change severity 10 to severity 8 for host 3.
 - [x] **BEUHSEV2**: Seven hosts are configured with a severity on two pollers.
 Then we remove severities from the first and second hosts of the first poller but only the severity from the first host of the second poller.
 - [x] **BEUSEV1**: Engine is configured with some severities.
 When broker receives them, it stores them in the centreon_storage.severities table.
 Broker is started before.
 - [x] **BEUSEV2**: Engine is configured with some severities.
 When broker receives them, it stores them in the centreon_storage.severities table.
 Engine is started before.